Briggsc28/briggsc28.github.io/_posts/2015-07-28-Supercharging-your-Xamarin-app.md

 ---
 layout: post
-title: Supercharging your Xarmin app!
+title: Supercharging your Xamarin app!
 3 must use libraries
 excerpt: "In this upcoming presentation, learn how to solve common problems, effortlessly by adding 3 must have libraries to your Xamarin project!"
 modified: 2015-07-28
 tags: [Xamarin, Polly, Akavache, Fody]